DavidGugea/OOP-In-JavaScript/README.md

 In this case we are allowed to use objects that are of type Dog & Vegeterian_Dog as well even if the type asked is Animal, that is irrelevant.

 **Polymorphism only goes down the inheritance-chain, but never up.**
+***A vegeterian dog is always a dog.
+A dog is always an Animal.
+Not all Animals are dogs.
+Not all dogs are vegeterian dogs.
+You can only work with Polymorphism by walking up the chain, never down***

 What this means is that if you have the function *pet_dog(Dog dog_to_pet)*, you could pass objects that are of type Vegeterian_Dog since they are derived/inherited from the type Dog, but you can't add objects of type Animal even if the type Dog is inherited from Animal, you can't go up the chain, only down.

 In JavaScript, polymorphism is included by default since there are no 'types', you can put in the argument of a function whatever you want and there will be no errors.

-*To be brief, you can't pass arguments whom types are upper-classes of the asked type, you can only pass arguments that have the exact type that is asked or objects that have types inherited from the type asked. *
+*To be brief, you can't pass arguments whom types are upper-classes of the asked type, you can only pass arguments that have the exact type that is asked or objects that have types inherited from the type asked.*

 #### **JavaScript and Object Orientation**
 In JavaScript, object orientation is not the same as in other languages, like in Java or C# for example.
 As I've previously said, JavaScript is a prototypical programming language.
 That means that Objects are build out of other objects, not out of classes.
-The objects that they are built from are also called their *"prototypes"*.

 In JavaScript there are three techniques of working with object orientation: